 Update: I am joining the faculty of the University of Nevada Reno Natural Resources and Environmental Science Department beginning July 2019.
-A new lab website will be coming soon!
+The new lab website is here: www.blaszczaklab.weebly.com

 I am a freshwater biogeochemist, ecosystem ecologist, and environmental toxicologist currently at the University of Montana Flathead Lake Biological Station (FLBS).
 I work with Bob Hall as part of the StreamPulse Project to model both hydrologic controls on freshwater metabolism and the transport and transformation of carbon within rivers.